Executive

 Dr. Jeff Smith is a Full Professor in the Department of Chemistry and the Institute of Biochemistry at Carleton University.
 He received his BSc from Trent University in 2000 having the good fortune of being the first honours BSc student to be able to use the MS infrastructure in Trent University's Water Quality Centre under the tutelage of Professors Raymond E. March and Steven P. Rafferty.
 He then moved to the Centre for Research in Mass Spectrometry at York University and earned his PhD in MS-based proteomics under the supervision of Professor K. W. Michael Siu in 2005.
 For the next three years, Jeff worked as a Post-Doctoral Fellow and Research Associate at the Ottawa Institute of Systems Biology at the University of Ottawa under the supervision of Professor Daniel Figeys.

 In 2008 Jeff joined Carleton University and is currently the Director of the Carleton Mass Spectrometry Centre.
 In 2018 Jeff was awarded the CSMS Young Investigator Award.
 His research focusses on the use of mass spectrometry to investigate the biomolecular mechanisms of cellular life.
-This overarching statement encompasses everything from studying lipidomic, proteomic and metabolomic dynamics in applications such as virology, cancer and hypoxia to the development of novel derivatization strategies to enhance the sensitivity of MS analyses (Google "TrEnDi" for more details).
-Jeff's work is highly collaborative with large research partnerships including the Ottawa Hospital Research Institute, the University of Ottawa, Purdue University, the University of Texas at Austin, the National Research Council, Health Canada, the Royal Canadian Mounted Police as well as others and is gratefully supported by NSERC, CFI, ORF, CIHR, MITACS and Carleton University.
+This overarching statement encompasses everything from studying lipidomic, proteomic, and metabolomic dynamics in applications such as virology, cancer and hypoxia, to the development of novel derivatization strategies to enhance the sensitivity of MS analyses (Google "TrEnDi" for more details).
+Jeff's work is highly collaborative with large research partnerships including the Ottawa Hospital Research Institute, the University of Ottawa, the National Research Council, Health Canada, the Royal Canadian Mounted Police, as well as others, and is gratefully supported by NSERC, CFI, ORF, CIHR, NFRF, OCE, BioCanRx, MITACS, and Carleton University.

 Contact info: